 The auditor should detail any out of scope findings in a covering letter attached to the audit report.
 The letter may also include any specific concerns the auditor has relating to trends in performance that may lead to potential future non-compliance.
-IPART will provide a copy of the auditor's letter to the PWU.
 The auditor should consult with IPART about where and how to document out of scope findings.
-Where IPART makes recommendations to the Minister regarding the out of scope issues identified, in accordance with its powers under the relevant legislation, IPART will give the PWU an opportunity to address the identified issue(s) in the Status Report on Recommendations.6

-2.3 Significant risk to public health
+2.3 Immediate risk to public health

-Where auditors or IPART staff attending an audit identify an issue that may pose a significant risk to public health, IPART will contact NSW Health and the PWU, to enable the PWU to activate relevant incident management protocols, if necessary.
+Where auditors or IPART staff attending an audit identify an immediate risk to public health, IPART will contact NSW Health.